 Phuket Airport Transfers are pretty much hassle-free, and there are many ways to get from the Airport to your hotel, wherever your hotel is.

 We get daily questions about Phuket Airport Transfers on our Facebook page, and we try to answer them as well as we can.
 The most popular seems to be the shared mini-bus which is cheaper and the meter taxi.
 The airport limousine is the most comfortable and not as expensive as you might think.
 The local bus is by far the most economical way but expects to spend a long time on the road.

-- Taxis in Phuket are known to be very expensive but will always be cheaper than airport transfers provided by your hotel.
+- Taxis in Phuket are known to be very expensive but they will always be cheaper than the airport transfers provided by your hotel.